cdchan/fantasy-baseball/README.md

 ## Before each season

-1. Update configuration file by making a copy of config.py.sample and renaming to config.py.
+1. Update configuration file by making a copy of config.py.sample, renaming to config.py, and filling out the configuration.
     * This includes Fangraphs form data and ESPN cookies.
+    * Fangraphs form data should be saved as `config/viewstate.data` and `config/viewstate-leaderboard.data`.

+## Preparing for a draft

+1. `scrape_fangraphs.py --draft`
+    * Scrape the pre-season projections from Fangraphs.
+The projection system used is configurable.

 ## Each week / scoring period